seishun/node-steam/README.md

 * [`CMsgClientLogonResponse`](https://github.com/SteamRE/SteamKit/blob/master/Resources/Protobufs/steamclient/steammessages_clientserver.proto)

 You can now safely use all API.

-### 'webSessionID'
-* your new sessionID

-If you are using Steam Community (including trading), you should call [webLogOn](#weblogoncallback) again, since your current cookie is no longer valid.

 ### 'sentry'
 * a Buffer containing your Steam Guard sentry file hash